 Essentially, upgrading your offensive fortress could make attacking much easier, while upgrading your defensive fortress could increase your odds of success when defending.

-For players that are in Tier 1 to 11, they will not lose lift when they lose a defense, and their fortress are also artificially inflated to reduce the difficulty of offense.
+For players that are in Tier 1 to 11, they will not lose lift when they lose a defense, and their fortress is also artificially inflated to reduce the difficulty of offense.
 This also meant that between these tiers, the impact of the fortress levels could be rather minimal.
 Players should not be concerned about losing their defensive battles in the early tiers.

 The more Aether you can have, the more battles you can do, the more score you can achieve.
 Therefore, Aether is one of the things to consider when beginning to spend Heavenly Dew.
 However, Heavenly Dew is also used to upgrade the Fortress levels, so a balance has to be made when upgrading the Aether Structures, which includes Aether Fountain and Aether Amphorae.